mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 ### CNNs explained
 But first, let us understand what a convolution is without relating it to any of the brain stuff.

-#### The mechanical part
+#### The mathematical part

 <p align="center"><img src="/imgs/input-image-dimension.JPG", width="240"></p>
+<p align="center">Fig 1.0 simplified depiction of a 32x32x3 image</p>

 A typical input image will be broken down into it's individual pixel components.
-In the picture above, we have a 32x32 pixel picture which has a R, G, and B value attached to each pixel, therefore a 32x32x3 input.
+In the picture above, we have a 32x32 pixel picture which has a R, G, and B value attached to each pixel, therefore a 32x32x3 input, Also known as an input with 32 height, 32 width, and 3 depth.

 <p align="center"><img src="/imgs/filtering.JPG", width="360"></p>
+<p align="center">Fig 1.1 applying a 3x3 filter</p>
 <p align="center"><img src="/imgs/filtering-math.JPG", width="720"></p>
+<p align="center">Fig 1.2 filtering in math</p>

 A CNN would then take a small 3x3 pixel chunk from the original picture and transform it into a single figure in a process called filtering.
 This is achieved by multiplying a number to each of the pixel of the original picture and summing it up.
 A simplified example of how the math is done is as described in the picture above but since we are dealing with an image of depth 3 (number of colors), we need to imagine a 3x3x3 sized mini image being multiplied and sumed up with another 3x3x3 filter.
 Then by adding another constant term, we are able to attain a single number result from this transformation.